Young person standing thoughtfully in a field at golden hour — teen therapy Denver Colorado

 What Teen Therapy in Denver Looks Like at Full Bloom

 We work with adolescents from roughly 14 onward and young adults through their mid-twenties.
-The issues we most commonly see: anxiety that’s been building since middle school and is now running their life; depression that’s been masked by performance and achievement; trauma — including relational trauma, family disruption, and experiences of discrimination; ADHD and neurodivergent profiles that weren’t identified or supported well; and the more diffuse suffering of young people who know something is wrong but can’t name it, who are exhausted and disconnected and not sure why.
+The issues we most commonly see: anxiety that’s been building since middle school and is now running their life; depression masked by performance and achievement; trauma, including relational trauma, family disruption, and experiences of discrimination; ADHD and neurodivergent profiles that weren’t identified or supported well; and the more diffuse suffering of young people who know something is wrong but can’t name it, who are exhausted and disconnected and not sure why.